 Not just me.
 Many retakers who pass come back to tell me that they wish they’d abandoned the bloated courses in the first place.
 I hear this every year.

 But that’s not the point of this article.
 While going solo can be effective not just in terms of cost but by virtue of its emphasis on learning, it’s not for everyone.
 Sometimes we want everything laid out and be told what to do.

 You understandably feel lost with seemingly no other option other than a bar review course when you first start out.
+Even repeaters wonder, “What’s the best bar review course?”
 It’s such an important exam that you want to do it right.
-I’d lean towards taking a course if you’re a first timer and want a structure.

 Most people start with a traditional commercial bar prep course like Barbri, Themis, Kaplan (if you’re a masochist like me), or BarMax — or even a smaller independent course like that offered by JD Advising, Studicata, SmartBarPrep, or many others.